tharunrb-lang/The-Capitulation-Problem/README.md

 ## 🔗 How to Cite
 If you use this dataset or the P4 Anomaly framework in your research, please cite:
-> Rathore, T. (2026).
+> Rathod, T. (2026).
 The Capitulation Problem: A Conditional Optimization Framework for First-Output Fidelity.
 Independent Research, IIT Roorkee.